aungnyikhaing94/LocalLibrary_Frontend/README.md

+# LocalLibrary (Frontend)

-# Local Library Frontend
+Hello!
+Welcome to Local Library system.

+In order to use this app, you will need to launch the React app and the Spring Boot app separately.

+To launch the React app

-In the project directory, run the following command to install the required modules.
+In the project directory, run the following commands in terminal.

+If it is your first time launching this app, run the following command to download the needed packages to run the app.

-### `npm install -f`
+### `npm install`

 To start the frontend server, run the following command.